lightningdevkit/lightningdevkit.org/docs/tutorials/building-a-node-with-ldk/setting-up-a-channel-manager.md

       ));
   }

-  // Save the chain tip to be used in Step 14. chain_tip = Some(
+  // Save the chain tip to be used in future steps chain_tip = Some(
       init::synchronize_listeners(
           &mut block_source,